-The enrollment for the 2015-2016 school year is expected to be about 443 students.
+We have about 450 students.
 We are planning for 24 classrooms.
 The SAGE (Student Achievement Guarantee in Education) grant from the state will keep kindergarten through third grade classes at 15-18 students.

 Thoreau staff will continue in collegial teams.
 Regular education, special education, and English Language Learner staff work together to create stronger instructional teams in an effort to better meet the needs of our students and to increase student achievement.

 Grade level teachers will have literacy blocks at the same time in order for them to work in collegial teams.
 This schedule design allows for teaming which will assist with the need to provide instructional differentiation for all of our students.
 Our Instructional Resource Teacher for literacy will coach teachers in literacy.
 Our Intervention Teacher will work with students in grades K-2 that do not meet grade level benchmarks in reading.
 We also have an Instructional Resource Teacher for math.
 This teacher will provide interventions for students in mathematics and will also provide math instruction to each classroom.

 Pick up for students begins at 7:50 a.m.
 For more information, contact the school office at 204-6940 or the transportation office at 663-5288.

 Daily hot lunches are available for purchase, as well as a breakfast program served before school each day.
 Monthly menus are sent home with the oldest sibling at Thoreau.
 Free/reduced lunch application forms are available.
 Students have the option of bringing their lunch and purchasing milk.

 After School Care

 On site before and after school care for grades K-5 is available.
 Call After School at 276-9782 for more information.